chanlee514/PredictionIO/PMC.md

 # Project Management Committee Documentation

+This outlines the steps for a PMC member to create a new release.
+More details and policy guidelines can be found here: http://www.apache.org/dev/release-distribution

 ## Release Procedure

 1. Generate code signing key if you do not already have one for Apache.
 Refer to